AnthonyH45/asm_playground/README.md

 `nasm -f elf <name>.asm && ld -m elf_i386 <name>.o && ./a.out && rm -f a.out <name>.o`

+# Debug

+For debugging, I use gdb-peda as I find it very difficult to use gdb or debug in general without seeing the registers and stack with the current instructions.
+You can find the peda extension here: https://github.com/longld/peda

 # Note for ARM
 Since I am on x86_64 (shown when running `uname -m`), ARM will not work, so instead of using vagrant or VirtualBox, I'd rather have a lightweight solution, so I am using docker.
 Following this